Apple convinced an entire generation that computers could be beautiful. Then they shipped Notes.

 Those of us who still believe aesthetics should be integral to computing don't have Apple's billions or Notion's venture capital.
 We have something else: the conviction that beautiful software matters.

-I built NoteSub as a response to this design vacuum.
+I built NoteSub as a partial response to this design vacuum.
 Something designed for people who believe their thoughts deserve better.

 Looking Forward: The Return of Craft